For International Women’s Day and beyond, let’s clear a path for girls to lead

 Download the resource today to run the session with girls in your life.

-REGISTER for the FREE Lean In Girls IWD 2025 events
+Lean In Girls held a highly successful IWD events

-Join Lean In Girls for a special IWD virtual event FOR GIRLS [11-15] on March 11.
+Lean In Girls held a special IWD virtual event FOR GIRLS aged 11-15.

-In this interactive one-hour workshop, girls will learn to spot and push back against limiting stereotypes – even the ones that might appear to be positive at first glance.
-They’ll explore what stereotypes are, examine common misconceptions about girls, and practice effective strategies for saying ‘no’ to stereotypes and limiting beliefs.
+In this interactive one-hour workshop, girls learnt to spot and push back against limiting stereotypes – even the ones that might appear to be positive at first glance.
+They explored what stereotypes are, examined common misconceptions about girls, and practiced effective strategies for saying ‘no’ to stereotypes and limiting beliefs.

-This session is one of the most popular offerings from the research-backed Lean In Girls leadership curriculum.
-We hope to see your girls there.
+The session was one of the most popular offerings from the research-backed Lean In Girls leadership curriculum.

-Join Lean In Girls for a special IWD virtual event FOR ADULTS, CAREGIVERS, AND EDUCATORS on March 5.
+Lean In Girls held a special IWD virtual event FOR ADULTS, CAREGIVERS, AND EDUCATORS.

 There are things you can do now that shift the possibilities girls see for themselves and their future.
 Research shows that when girls know how to identify and push back against stereotypes, they’re less likely to internalize limiting messages, doubt their abilities, and blame themselves when they experience unfair treatment.
-Join us for an engaging conversation to explore the role you can play in empowering girls and young teens who identify with the girlhood experience to challenge stereotypes and limiting beliefs and embrace their full potential.
+Lean In Girls held an engaging conversation that explored the role you can play in empowering girls and young teens who identify with the girlhood experience to challenge stereotypes and limiting beliefs and embrace their full potential.

-This session is perfect for caregivers, educators, and other engaged adults looking for actionable tips and tools to support the girls in their life or community.
-We hope to see you there.
+This session was perfect for caregivers, educators, and other engaged adults looking for actionable tips and tools to support the girls in their life or community.

 Committed to raising empowered girls